readium/readium-js/README.md

     try {

-        // Get the EPUB's package document.
+        // Get the EPUB's package document
         var packageDocument = get_the_package_document();

-        // Get a reference to the "top level" content document hrefOfContentDoc = EPUBcfi.Interpreter.getContentDocHref(CFI, packageDocument);
+        // Get a reference to the "top level" content document in the CFI hrefOfContentDoc = EPUBcfi.Interpreter.getContentDocHref(CFI, packageDocument);

         // Load the content document